-During the 2017-18 season, Howell made her role and company debut as Queen of the Night in The Magic Flute in October with Opera Louisiàne.
-Howell also returned to Baton Rouge in February as the Soprano Soloist in Carmina Burana with the Baton Rouge Symphony Orchestra under the baton of Maestro Timothy Muffitt.
-In the summer of 2017, Howell was prominently featured at Chautauqua Opera where she performed the world premiere of composer-in-residence Gity Razaz’s setting of Edward Leer’s “The Broom, the Shovel, the Poker and the Tongs.”
+During the 2017-18 season, Howell made her role debut as Queen of the Night in The Magic Flute in October with Opera Louisiàne.
+In the summer of 2017, Howell was prominently featured as a Studio Artist at Chautauqua Opera where she performed the world premiere of composer-in-residence Gity Razaz’s setting of Edward Leer’s “The Broom, the Shovel, the Poker and the Tongs.”
 Howell also covered and performed scenes as Norina in Don Pasquale, and she sang Olympia in Les Contes d’Hoffmann in the Studio Scenes Program.
 At the end of the season, Howell was awarded the Jay Lesenger Award, along with an invitation to return to work with the company during the 2018 summer season.

 Howell has garnered recognition from several national and international competitions and auditions.
 Most recently, she was the first singer to be a national semifinalist in both the NATS Artist Awards Competition and the NATS Musical Theater Competition, in which she was awarded fourth place (2020).
 She was also an international semifinalist in the Young Concert Artists International Auditions (2019) Other awards and honors include first place in the Fielder Grant Competition for Career Advancement (2019), first place in the Ruth Burr Vocal Competition (2018), an encouragement award from Career Bridges (2018), second place in the National Opera Association Vocal Competition (2017), second place in the Orpheus Vocal Competition (2017), a Georgina Joshi International Fellowship (2016), first place in the Edward Baird Singer of the Year Competition (2015), first place at the national finals of the MTNA Young Artist Vocal Competition (2015), and the Grady Harlan Award (2015).
-In 2014, she was also a finalist in the Dallas Opera Guild Competiton.
+In 2014, she was also a finalist in the Dallas Opera Guild Competition.